QuilonQuest/ArkaNet/AnchorPlatform_Concepts.md

 - They can provide access to liquidity
 - They can integrate with Stellar Ecosystem Protocols to interoperate with other projects

+## Workflow
+- Anchor requires two separate accounts - an issuing account and a base account

 ## Deployment
 - Deployment of stellar anchor platform in an infrastructure provider is the first step.